happycube/cxadc-linux3/README.md

 ## Install CXADC

+Pull the driver via terminal

-Open the directory that you wish to install into, and git clone the repo source:
+Open a terminal window and git clone the repository:

     git clone https://github.com/happycube/cxadc-linux3 cxadc

-For manual or offline use, click Code on the Github page and then download the zip.
-Move the zip where it's needed, and extract the files.
+For offline install simply, click `Code` on the GitHub page and then download the zip.

+Move the zip to your home directory into a folder called `cxadc` and extract the files.

-Afterwards, open a terminal in said directory and continue below.
+Afterward, open a terminal in the said directory and continue below.

 ## How to Update

-You can then use `git pull` inside the directory to update later then re-build the driver with the steps below again.
+You can then use `git pull` inside the directory to update later and then re-build the driver with the steps below again or likewise manually re-download the files.

 ## Build The Driver

 If not already inside of the CXADC directory